zooniverse/front-end-monorepo/README.md

 docker compose up -d
 # shut down the running containers when you're finished
 docker compose down
-# run this if you need a shell inside the dev container
-docker compose run --rm dev-shell
-# run this for a shell inside the production container
-docker compose run --rm prod-shell
 ```

 You can supply a service name (from `docker-compose.yml`) to `docker compose` if you only want to run a single service eg.